We have provided the community with affordable and reliable telecommunications services for years.

 The original telephone system worked suitably until 1949 when a board was elected to begin working on a new dial system.
 The newly-named board consisted of Alvin Arneson, Albert Schultz, Norman Foeltz, Gust Weinkauf, and Idan Peterson.
 Developing the new technology proved to be a daunting task, but an REA loan of $264,000 was eventually secured.
 “They said we’d never make it,” said Gust Weinkauf, a founding father of the telephone co-op.
 “But we did.
 And it got bigger!”
 To help shoulder the substantial labor required by the project, four additional men were appointed to the board: H.A.
 Stenson, Ole Hammer, Leonard Koll, and William Anderson.
 Despite a heavy commitment of time, planning, and driving, the many people who contributed to the new system did so as volunteers.
 Finally, in the fall of 1956, a new eight-party telephone system was put into service.

 The co-op, which by 1956 had incorporated as Roberts County Telephone Cooperative Association of New Effington, SD, continued pressing forward, working out of the basement of a local bank.
-In 1963, a building on New Effington’s Main Street was purchased, and RCTCA moved its headquarters to where it currently resides, along with the administrative offices of RC Family of Companies.
+In 1963, a building on New Effington’s Main Street was purchased, and RCTCA moved its headquarters to where it currently resides, along with the administrative offices.
 The building has been remodeled several times, with the latest renovation involving the purchase and razing of a neighboring hardware store to make room for a new addition.